apache/mesos/docs/upgrades.md

 <a name="1-0-x-fetcher-user"></a>

 * When a task is run as a particular user, the fetcher now fetches files as that user also.
 Note, this means that filesystem permissions for that user will be enforced when fetching local files.

+<a name="1-0-x-http-authentication-flags"></a>

+* The `--authenticate_http` flag has been deprecated in favor of `--authenticate_http_readwrite`.
+Setting `--authenticate_http_readwrite` will now enable authentication for all endpoints which previously had authentication support.
+These happen to be the endpoints which allow modifiication of the cluster state, or "read-write" endpoints.
+Note that `/logging/toggle`, `/profiler/start`, `/profiler/stop`, `/maintenance/schedule`, `/machine/up`, and `/machine/down` previously did not have authentication support, but in 1.0 if either `--authenticate_http` or `--authenticate_http_readwrite` is set, those endpoints will now require authentication.
+A new flag has also been introduced, `--authenticate_http_readonly`, which enables authentication for endpoints which support authentication and do not allow modification of the state of the cluster, like `/state` or `/flags`.

 <a name="1-0-x-endpoint-authorization"></a>